How to Change Unwanted Habits With Mindfulness

 What should you do when an old habit feels automatic?
 Use a short STOP practice: stop, take a breath, observe what is happening, and proceed with one deliberate next step.

 Name the urge in plain language.
 “I want to scroll.”
 “I want to snap back.”
 “I want something sweet.”
-Then locate it in the body.
-It might be tightness in the jaw, pressure in the chest, or restless energy in the hands.
-Cool air at the nostrils can give attention somewhere simple to land.
+Then find how it shows up in the body.
+It might feel like a fluttering stomach, warm cheeks, pressure in the chest, or restless energy in the hands.
+The refrigerator hum, the grain of a paintbrush handle, or one steady breath can give attention somewhere simple to land.

 Delay the routine by 30 to 90 seconds.
 You are not promising never.
 You are practicing “not yet.”
 That small delay weakens the feeling that the urge is a command.